 - Think positively

 - Plan how you’ll achieve the day’s tasks

 If you are used to having physical exercises in the morning, you are aware of the benefits that come with them.
 Exercise boosts your energy and makes you feel as though you have accomplished something before the day starts.
-Being on lockdown means no access to gyms or their equipment so may feel more difficult especially for those who already have this implemented into their daily routine like clock-work.
-Make the most of what you have, utilise exercise apps and youtube videos, there is plenty out there.
+Being on lockdown means no access to gyms or their equipment so may feel more difficult, especially for those who already have this implemented into their daily routine like clockwork.
+Make the most of what you have, and utilise exercise apps and youtube videos, there is plenty out there.
 If you’re not a fan of exercise you don’t have to go crazy, taking a walk every day is just fine it gives your body the break and stretch it needs.

 Have Regular Working Hours